crate/services-docs/docs/reference/subscription-plans.rst

 Shared
 ------

 Shared-resource plans are used to deploy clusters that share CPU resources with other clusters in this category.
-Memory and storage are allocated exclusively to each individual cluster. with other clusters in this category.
+Memory and storage are allocated exclusively to each individual cluster.
 Because of this, they offer a more cost-effective solution for smaller teams and experimental deployments of low-traffic applications.
 They are limited to one node with up to 8 CPUs, 12 GiB of memory, and 1 TiB of storage.